Trial Program

 The Trial Program teaches each element of the jury trial in a series of lectures and demonstrations, and then provides attorneys the opportunity to practice those skills in an actual courtroom with experienced local judges and lawyers coaching and mentoring them.

-Students who complete the College of Trial Advocacy will be in a much better position to try their own cases in either a first or second chair capacity.
+Students who complete the College of Trial Advocacy will be in a much better position to try cases in a first or second chair capacity.
 The cost of the program is among the lowest in the country for the caliber of the training received.

 San Diego Inn of Court Workshop practice